• Skip to main content

 3. Discard water and replace it with cold water to cool and stop the cooking.

-4. Once cool, beat with a spoon cracking the egg and peel all the skin from the eggs.
+4. Once cool, beat with a spoon, crack the egg and peel all the skin from the eggs.

-5. Cut in half and scoop each egg yolk to a plate.
+5. Cut in half and scoop each egg yolk onto a plate.

 6. Place the egg whites cooked in the dish where they will be served.

-7. Cut the avocado in half, and discard the pit, mix avocado with the egg yolks.
-Mashed with a fork and season with lemon, salt, and mayonnaise to taste.
+7. Cut the avocado in half, discard the pit, and mix the avocado with the egg yolks.
+Mash with a fork and season with lemon, salt, and mayonnaise to taste.

-8. Pour avocado mixture in a plastic bag or pastry bag with a star tip.
+8. Pour the avocado mixture into a plastic or pastry bag with a star tip.

 10. I recommend filling the egg whites just before serving.
-But you can make ahead and keep the avocado mixture into the bag in the fridge for several hours (remember to extract all the air out before closing).
+But you can keep the avocado mixture in the bag in the fridge for several hours (remember to extract all the air before closing).

-*This post was in collaboration with Latina Bloggers Connect and Avocados from Mexico, but all stories and opinions are only mine.
+This post was in collaboration with Latina Bloggers Connect and Avocados from Mexico in 2012.
+All stories and opinions are only mine.

 Comments